bright/bright-disputes/README.md

 # Bright Disputes
 This project is a dApp for raising and solving the disputes on the Substrate-based blockchains.
+Process of building and running smart contract can be found in the sections bellow.
+Showcase scenario can be found in the [documentation](https://github.com/bright/bright-disputes/blob/main/doc/README.md).

 ## Prerequisites
 1. `cargo-contract 2.x`